CoSMoMVPA/CoSMoMVPA/doc/source/faq.rst

 -------------------------------------
     Time permitting, there are some features that may be added in the future:

-    + MEEG tutorial.
-    + Snippets of useful code no the website.
+    + Snippets of useful code on the website.

 How can I contact the developers directly?
 ------------------------------------------
-    Please send an email to a@c or b@d, where a=andrew.c.connolly, b=nikolaas.oosterhof, c=dartmouth.edu, d=unitn.it.
+    Please send an email to a@c or b@d, where a=andrew.c.connolly, b=n.n.oosterhof, c=dartmouth.edu, googlemail.com.

 Is there a mailinglist?
 -----------------------